 Morocco is predominantly an Islamic country.
 Mosques and other religious buildings are not open to non-Muslims.
 One notable exception is the Hassan II Mosque in Casablanca.
 Daily life is punctuated by the audible call to prayer, performed 5 times daily.
 Ramadan is the month of fasting, during which drinking, eating, smoking, sexual and general rude behavior is forbidden between sun-rise and sunset.

-The Moroccan economy relies heavily on tourism, and the government takes the safety and security of visitors seriously.
+The economy in Morocco relies heavily on tourism, and the Moroccan government takes the safety and security of visitors seriously.
 We only work with officially licensed city and attraction guides, and regulated drivers.
 There are undercover “tourist” police in most large cities to help cut down on hustlers.
 Moroccans are friendly and welcoming, but as petty crime can occur anywhere, please use common sense when out late at night or in dimly lit or unpopulated areas.
 Distance yourself from public demonstrations or soccer matches.
 Woman and solo travelers are common.

 Morocco is very much service-oriented, and many local salaries depend largely on tips received.
 While a few dirhams suffice for most small services rendered, consider offering 15% in restaurants and $15-$25USD per person per day for your driver. $10-$15USD per person is reasonable for city or historical guides.
 If you receive excellent service, you may want to acknowledge it with a more generous tip.